Collection

 Pen-and-ink sketch of the "State in which the Polling boards were found after the eruption of the river & the water had been pumped out", with dates indicated at the head showing progress between December 14 and December 16, possibly attributed to William Hawes, brother of Benjamin Hawes, friend of Isambard Kingdom Brunel (initialled Wm H.)

-Isometrical sketch of one of the Twelve Iron Frames forming the Shield
+Print of one frame of the Shield

 A small woodcut engraving of isometrical sketch (based on the watercolour isometrical projection) depicting sections of the "Great Shield", credited to 'R. Beamish' and 'W. Warrington'.

-Isometrical projection of one of the Twelve Iron Frames forming the Shield
+Watercolour of one frame of the Shield

-the manner in which the ground in front was altogether supported", headed "One Frame", signed R. Beamish.
+Watercolour depicting an "Isometrical projection of one of the Twelve Iron Frames forming the Shield/ shewing the manner in which the ground in front was altogether supported", headed "One Frame", signed R. Beamish.

 Watercolour depicting a cross-section of the whole tunnel (attributable to Brunel's chief mechanical draftsman, Joseph Pinchback), extending halfway across the river, including the Rotherhithe shaft plus sump and nearby buildings.

-Isambard’s descent in the diving bell
+Sketch of a descent in the diving bell

 Blue-rimmed pottery plate Thames Tunnel